- Probe 5 Brochure (.pdf)

 Single or multiple station communications or broadcast coverage studies, incoming or outgoing interference studies, highest signal two-way coverage are all available for user selection.
 For broadcast related interference studies, Probe automatically identifies the stations to which interference is caused, as well as those stations which cause interference to the user’s reference station facilities.

 Probe uses any of the numerous V-Soft Communication’s terrain elevation databases.
 (Databases of 3 arc-seconds are available from V-Soft Communications for Canada, USA, Mexico, Caribbean, Central America and South America, Europe, Asia, Australia and New Zealand.)
 Thirty arc-seconds resolution terrain databases are also available for anywhere in the World.
-In addition to the Longley-Rice (TECH-NOTE 101) methods, Probe also uses the ITU-R Model, the Federal Communication’s Commission “FCC” propagation model, the Okumura/Hata/Davidson and Cost-231/Hata propagation models as well as the FCC’s proposed PTP (Point-to-point) methods, versions one and two.
+In addition to the Longley-Rice (TECH-NOTE 101) methods, Probe also uses the ITU-R Model, the Federal Communication’s Commission “FCC” propagation model, the Okumura/Hata/Davidson and Cost-231/Hata propagation models, the FCC’s proposed PTP V:1 and V:2 (point-to-point) methods, and now with the new addition called NSMA OHLOSS, ideal for calculating high frequency path loss .
 (The PTP method, authored by the FCC’s Harry Wong, is primarily based on Fresnel clearance.)
 Terrain Integrated Rough Earth Model (TIREM) methodology is available as an option.

-ITU-R Propagation Model P.1546-1 – V-Soft is pleased to announce this new propagation model based on the International Telecommunications Union (ITU) rules and regulations.
-This is a significant propagation breakthrough that allows our Probe 4 to be used in tandem with our global SRTM 03 arc-second digital terrain elevation database to predict signal coverage and interference in accordance with the ITU standards anywhere in the world.
+Available as an option, ITU propagation model (P. 1546) based on the International Telecommunications Union (ITU) rules and regulations is available.
+This is a significant propagation breakthrough that allows our Probe 5 to be used in tandem with our global SRTM 03 arc-second digital terrain elevation database to predict signal coverage and interference in accordance with the ITU standards anywhere in the world.
 The ITU model can be used either as a contour method or grid/area system that uses colors to differentiate between signal levels, similar to the current Longley/Rice propagation model.

 For DTV analysis, Probe’s optional DTV OET-69 module calculates the population and area of broadcast TV interference using the precise method prescribed by the FCC.